Updated · Mar 22, 2023

 - A good VPN service can cost anything between $3/month and $12/month.

 Examples of a reliable VPN service include, among others, ExpressVPN, NordVPN, and Perfect Privacy.
+Furthermore, you can set up a VPN service directly on your router, thus masking the addresses of all your devices.

 2. Opt for a web proxy server